couchbaselabs/couchbeans/README.md

 - unload objects from memory

 ## DCP doc mutation event (implemented)
 - load mutated bean and call any present setters for all changed fields
-- in linked to mutated doc beans, find all methods with doc type as argument, and call them, storing returned beans into mutation context
+- in parent beans, find all methods with doc type as argument, and call them, storing returned beans into mutation context
-- store each returned bean and call all methods that use that bean or that bean and mutated doc.
+- repeat for all parent beans, propagating the event up the graph
 - store all changed beans
 - unload objects from memory